Overview

 Deactivate hosted journey pages

-You can use the ForgeRock SDKs or APIs to create and host your own custom journeys.
+You can use the Ping SDKs or APIs to create and host your own custom journeys.
 If you do this, Ping Identity recommends that you deactivate the hosted journey pages to ensure there is no risk of unauthorized access to the login, registration, or password reset pages by a malicious user.

-Hosted journey pages can be deactivated independently from hosted account pages. |
+Hosted journey pages can be deactivated independently of hosted account pages. |

 When you deactivate the hosted journey pages, Advanced Identity Cloud displays the following web page to unauthorized end users: